 Birch plant facts are fun, simple, and stick in your memory.
 Next time you go to a park or read a story with magical forests—see if you can spot a birch.
 Happy learning and keep growing your science smarts with Vedantu!

-1. What is special about birch?
+1. What is a birch plant?

-4. Where do birch trees grow in India and the US?
+3. Where do birch trees grow naturally?